duanwujie/debian-policy-chinese/README.md

-For a final Policy release, change UNRELEASED to unstable in debian/changelog and update the timestamp to match the final release time (dch -r may be helpful for this), update the release date in upgrading-checklist.html, update Standards-Version in debian/control, and commit that change.
+For a final Policy release, change UNRELEASED to unstable in debian/changelog and update the timestamp to match the final release time (dch -r may be helpful for this), update the release date in upgrading-checklist.xml, update Standards-Version in debian/control, and commit that change.
 Then do the final release build and make sure that it builds and installs.